1956–57 NHL season

 The 1956–57 NHL season was the 40th season of the National Hockey League.
-Six teams each played 70 games.
+Six teams played 70 games each.
 The Montreal Canadiens won the Stanley Cup for the second consecutive season, defeating the Boston Bruins four games to one in the best-of-seven final series.
-The final game was won with a clutch goal from Montreal defenceman Tom Johnson that clinched the Stanley Cup championship for the Canadiens 3-2.
+The final game was won with a clutch goal from Montreal defenceman Tom Johnson that clinched the Stanley Cup championship for the Canadiens 3–2.

 Regular season

-On October 1, it was announced that Dick Irvin had resigned as coach of Chicago due to ill health.
+On October 1, it was announced that Dick Irvin had resigned as coach of the Chicago Black Hawks due to ill health.
 He was suffering from bone cancer and had been ill for two years and had been hospitalized in Montreal.
 Irvin had been several days late to training camp.
-Tommy Ivan took over as coach.
+General manager Tommy Ivan took over as coach.
 Later in the season, it was reported that Irvin had undergone minor surgery for anemia at Ross Memorial Hospital.
 Irvin died on May 15, 1957.

-Ted Lindsay, Detroit's star left wing, became the fourth player to score 300 career goals on November 18, when he picked up two goals in an 8–3 pasting of the Montreal Canadiens.
-The other players to reach this prestigious mark were Nels Stewart, Maurice Richard and Gordie Howe (who played opposite Lindsay for most of the latter's career).
+Ted Lindsay, the star left winger of the Detroit Red Wings, became the fourth player to score 300 career goals on November 18, when he picked up two goals in an 8–3 pasting of the Montreal Canadiens.
+The other players to reach this prestigious mark were Nels Stewart, Maurice Richard, and Gordie Howe (who played opposite Lindsay for most of the latter's career).

-On January 5, the Rangers and the Black Hawks played an afternoon game at Madison Square Garden where the Rangers beat the Black Hawks 4–1.
+On January 5, the Black Hawks and New York Rangers played an afternoon game at Madison Square Garden where the Rangers beat the Black Hawks 4–1.
 This game was broadcast on the Columbia Broadcast System network (CBS).
 Glen Skov spoiled Lorne "Gump" Worsley's would-be shutout with a goal in the third period.